Scientific Project Manager II

 - Maintain a knowledge of the most recent literature and scientific presentations relevant to projects

-- Possession of a PhD in immunology, virology or a related biomedical field from an accredited college or university according to the Council for Higher Education Accreditation (CHEA).
+- Possession of a PhD in immunology, virology or a related scientific field from an accredited college or university according to the Council for Higher Education Accreditation (CHEA).
 Foreign degrees must be evaluated for U.S. equivalency

 - Experience with scientific technical writing and documentation

 - Experience with budgeting, cost estimates, and financial projections

 - Experience interpreting and/or authoring Statements of Work (SOW)

 - Must have exceptional communication skills with ability to communicate clearly with all levels of scientific personnel and administrative staff through written and oral presentations

 - Ability to multi-task and effectively prioritize and meet timelines in multiple concurrent projects

 - Ability to work independently in a dynamic environment and capable of completing tasks with minimal supervision

 - Must be able to obtain and maintain a security clearance

 - Regulatory knowledge pertinent to standards GCLP, CLIA or FDA guidelines for clinical assays